Mralexlemongit/Mralexlemongit/README.md

 <h2 align="center">About Me!</h2>
 I am Alejandro Armadillo but call me Alex.

 Mexican developer Working from 2019.
 I'm a django focused python developer.
-My ninja way is to continue growing as a python developer, in the near future I will introduce myself to Java development and I aspire to be a Software Architect.
+My ninja way is to continue growing as a python developer, in the near future I will introduce myself to Java developer and I aspire to be a Software Architect.

 <!-- Social icons section -->
 <h2 align="center">Contact Me!</h2>